 If, seemingly out of nowhere, your gums hurt when you brush your teeth or your mouth constantly feels dry even though you’re drinking so. much. water. know that it’s not just you.

-Oral symptoms during menopause are totally a thing, and they can be traced back to those two key hormones we talk about so much: estrogen and progesterone.
+Oral symptoms during perimenopause are totally a thing, and they can be traced back to those two key hormones we talk about so much: estrogen and progesterone.

 Estrogen